Ojochonu-Godian/ChurnPrediction/README.md

-# 📊 Customer Churn Prediction
+# Customer Churn Prediction

 This project focuses on predicting customer churn using a telecom dataset.
 It leverages several machine learning algorithms to evaluate performance and identify the most effective model for predicting whether a customer will leave the service.

+This project is a re-implementation of the research done by Kahti _et al.,_ 2024.

+The report can be found

 ---